“God Killed God” – How Do Muslims Respond to Christian Atonement?

 Civil Dialogue

-First off let us commend the two men that they were actually able to discuss.
-God says “Come, let us reason together” (Isaiah 1:18), and a huge part of how the gospel process works is by bringing what is hidden to light – what is hidden ever from ourselves – and that requires being able to discuss.
+First off let us commend the two men that they were actually able to discuss the topic with each other.
+God says “Come, let us reason together” (Isaiah 1:18), and a huge part of how the gospel process works is by bringing what is hidden to light – what is hidden ever from ourselves – and that requires discussion and hearing other viewpoints.

 “Therefore judge nothing before the time, until the Lord come, who both will bring to light the hidden things of darkness, and will make manifest the counsels of the heart: and then shall every man have praise of God.”
 (1 Corinthians 4:5)

 That is why many feel like it is impossible to have a civil conversation on matters of actual importance.
-How often has it been said to talk about anything except for religion and politics – the very issues most at the heart of the great controversy!
-We see here how blessed all of us are to have this precious interaction between Muslim and Christian where both sides’ ideas are brought out.
+It is often said the people should talk about anything except for religion and politics – the very issues most at the heart of the great controversy!
+Yet we see here how blessed all of us are to have this precious interaction between Muslim and Christian where both sides’ ideas are brought out.

 Muslim’s Justice Seems More Correct

-He also makes the point that would such logic work in a courtroom of ANY country in the world?
-If a man murders someone, do we ever kill someone innocent to declare the other forgiven?
+He also makes the point that "such logic would not work in a courtroom of ANY country in the world!
+If a man murders someone, do we ever kill someone innocent to declare the other forgiven?"

 The free thinker, who has not been indoctrinated into orthodox Christianity, is left wondering: why does God need innocent blood?
 This makes God look bloodthirsty.
 It also makes the viewer wonder: why didn't God give the sacrifice sooner then also?
 (This point we address in the booklet, Discarding Augustine's Covenant Glasses to Receive the Latter Rain)